NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 - or simply continue observing the situation.

 The Buddy SHOULD normally react to the developing narrative rather than repeatedly asking the Player to choose among predefined options.

 ---

+### 2.4.6 Narrative Boundary

+Internal Runtime Concepts MUST NOT appear in ordinary in-world narration or dialogue unless they have been explicitly established as part of the fictional world.

+Terms such as _World Challenge, Player Intent, Collective Intent, Quest Formation,_ and other Framework-level concepts are internal runtime concepts.
+The Game Master MUST NOT expose them directly to the Player through NPC, Buddy, narrator, or other in-world dialogue.

+When communicating the effects of such internal processes, the Game Master SHOULD express them through observable events, character reactions, opportunities, consequences, or natural in-world language.

+---